Saucy Smothered Chicken with Parmesan Grits is a quick and mouthwatering, decadent-tasting chicken dinner recipe.

 Saucy Smothered Chicken with Parmesan Grits

-This southern veggie combo is a home run, especially when it’s smothering seasoned chicken under a bed of creamy, cheesy grits, which Ben and I both ate our weight in between our visits to NOLA, Charleston, and Savannah over the years.
-I swear part of my soul is Southern!
+This southern veggie combo is a home run, especially when it’s smothering seasoned chicken under a bed of creamy, cheesy grits, which we’ve eaten our weight in between visits to NOLA, Charleston, and Savannah over the years!

-I started making parmesan grits a couple times a month after posting my Smoked Cheddar Shrimp and Grits Bites last fall.
-Quick-cooking grits are the perfect dinner side dish because they cook in 5 minutes (yes, FIVE) and are ridiculously comforting and creamy.
-The parmesan cheese is really subtle, so it’s perfect to pair with nearly anything.
+I started making parmesan grits a couple times a month after sharing my Smoked Cheddar Shrimp and Grits Bites recipe.
+Quick-cooking grits are the perfect dinner side dish because they cook in 5 minutes and are ridiculously comforting and creamy.

-This 30 minute skillet dinner is beyond fab, and if you’re looking for a taste of the south like I currently am, include this easy recipe in your meal plan ASAP.
-Oh, and those of you yet to take your spring break trips – take me with you?!
+This 30 minute skillet dinner is beyond fab, and if you’re looking for a taste of the south like I currently am, include this easy recipe in your meal plan ASAP!

 How to Make This Recipe